-Waiting lists will be cleared at the end of each school term.
-If you wish your child's name to remain on the waiting list for the remainder of the academic year, you will need to inform the School Admissions team, in writing, by the start of each subsequent term (i.e. during the Christmas and Easter breaks) to renew your interest.
+Waiting lists will be cleared on 31 December.
+If you wish your child's name to remain on the waiting list for the remainder of the academic year, you will need to inform the School Admissions team, in writing, by the start of each subsequent term (i.e., during the Christmas and Easter breaks) to renew your interest.
 When a place becomes available it will be filled by one of the pupils on the waiting list in accordance with the oversubscription criteria listed in section 3.
 Priority will not be given to children on the basis that they have been on the waiting list the longest and children being allocated places under the Fair Access Protocol will be given priority.
 A new application will be required for a new academic year.

-13. Appeals
+14. Appeals